rak-n-rok/Krake/docs/dev/scheduling.rst

 Custom resources:
 -----------------

-- Krake allows the user to deploy an application made on Custom Resources (CR).
+- Krake allows the user to deploy an application made on the Custom Resources (CR).

   The user can define which CRs are available on his cluster.
-CR is defined by Custom Resource Definition (CRD) and Krake uses CRD name in format ``<plural>.<group>`` as a marker.
+A CR is defined by the Custom Resource Definition (CRD) and Krake uses CRD name in format ``<plural>.<group>`` as a marker.
   The supported CRD names are defined by ``-R`` or ``--custom-resource`` option in rok CLI.